khaosans/basic-chat/docs/ARCHITECTURE.md

 This sequence diagram demonstrates the end-to-end flow for user queries, showing how the UI, engine, tools, LLM, and cache interact to answer questions.
 Queries are processed, cached, and routed through tools or LLMs as needed, then results are returned to the user.

+**Cache Strategy Details:**
+The caching system implements a multi-layered approach that optimizes for both performance and memory usage.
+Cache keys are generated using MD5 hashing of query parameters, model settings, and context information, ensuring unique identification while maintaining reasonable key sizes.
+The system uses a least-recently-used (LRU) eviction policy with configurable size limits to prevent memory exhaustion.
+Cache TTL is set to 1 hour by default but can be adjusted based on information freshness requirements and storage constraints.

+**Error Handling and Fallbacks:**
+The system implements comprehensive error handling with graceful degradation strategies.
+When primary components fail, the system automatically falls back to alternative approaches while maintaining user experience.
+For example, if the main reasoning engine fails, the system can fall back to a simplified response generation approach.
+Error messages are logged with sufficient detail for debugging while providing user-friendly notifications that don't expose internal system details.

 ### Document Analysis (RAG) Flow

 ```mermaid